-Extended commentary or systematic critical analysis of a single source, addressing its potential to answer a particular research question (2,000-2,500 words)
+You are expected, each term, to produce an extended commentary or systematic critical analysis of a single source, addressing its potential to answer a particular research question(s) (2,000-2,500 words).
+The choice of source can be made independently by you, or through consultation with the medievalists teaching on the module.
+It is expected that you will select a source related to one of the genres explored through the seminars.